-2.3 Roles and accountabilities through the screening pathway
+2.3 Roles and accountability throughout the pathway

-The NHS FASP programme is dependent on systematic specified relationships between stakeholders.
-Stakeholders include maternity services, obstetric ultrasound services, the screening and diagnostic laboratories, fetal medicine and specialist services, primary care/GPs and professional bodies who set guidance for maternal and fetal medicine and management of care in pregnancy.
+The FASP programme is dependent on systematic specified relationships between stakeholders.
+Stakeholders include maternity services, obstetric ultrasound services, the diagnostic laboratories, fetal medicine and specialist services, primary care/GPs and professional bodies who set guidance for maternal and fetal medicine and management of care in pregnancy.